codecop/quickstart/Steps.md

     * `walkmod inspect license-applier`
     * configure: `<param name="licenseFile">src/main/license-header.txt</param>`
     * or `walkmod add -DlicenseFile=... license-applier`
+    * has more options like add, replace, etc.
     * TODO second parameter `action` - what does it do?
     * TODO license-applier and imports-cleaner do not work together?